khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 Slack is priced per-user because the benefits a group chat system (obviously) increase with the number of people using[^contrarian].
 Astute readers will have noted that slack are segmenting their customers too, with some of their enterprisey features[^compliance] only being available for the most expensive plans.

-# 3. Volume pricing
+# Volume pricing

 The last type of pricing is volume pricing.
 It's a favorite of commodity providers like VPS vendors.
 Basically, you're charging your customers per number of goods sold, often while applying volume discounts.

 <img alt="slack pricing" class="img-responsive" src="/images/saas_pricing/mandrill_pricing.png" />

-You probably don't want to adopt this pricing model unless you're operating in a commoditized market, for two reasons.
+You probably don't want to adopt this pricing model unless you're operating in a commoditized market.

-First, it's hard to make good margins by pricing this way.
-Why?
-Because your main differentiator between customers is the usage they're doing of your service

-First, you probably want to sell your service with a high margin[^AMZ].
-One of the ways to do it is to position your service as som.
-The poster child for this is Apple: you're buying a mac from them because you can't get one from somewhere else.

-1. It's very, very hard to be a commodity provider.
-The margins are razor-thin --- after all, if you're selling VPSes, any person with half a rack in datacenter can and competition is fierce[^marco].

-First, the marginal cost of your service (i.e: the cost it takes you to service another customer, assuming that you don't need things like support) is very close to zero.

-you're giving away the margin you are making on the service.

 # Implementing pricing